 In geology, cobble or cobblestone is the word for any rock in the size range of 64-256 mm (2.5-10 inches).
-(If it’s smaller, it’s a pebble; if it’s larger, it’s a boulder.)
+(If it is smaller, it is a pebble; if it is larger, it is a boulder.)
 The word is commonly applied to any type of rounded rock (basalt, granite, gneiss, sandstone, etc.) that has been shaped into a spheroid (oblate or prolate) by abrasion against other rocks in a glacier, ocean, or river bed.
 Cobbles are common in mountain steams and as glacial till.

 All of these rocks are cobbles; the ones with “X’s” are typical rounded cobbles.
 Most of these are probably glacial cobbles, which tend to be more spherical.
 None of these rocks have fusion crusts.
 None of these rocks are meteorites.

 These are photos of cobbles sent to me by people who thought they were meteorites.
 None has a fusion crust so there is no reason to suspect that they are meteorites.

 Cobbles on the beach of Lake Superior, Upper Michigan.
 These rocks are probably all glacial cobbles of a large variety of rock types that were formed farther north in Canada.